aXz-rdX/denver-ioc-221-hack/README.md

 The security of these devices is terrible.
 * DO NOT expose these cameras to the internet.
 * For this hack, config.txt is used to decide what servers you want to run.
-* This hack is blocking the communication with the cloud providers, see /media/hack/etc/hosts.
+* This hack is blocking the communication with the cloud providers.
 * DO NOT expose these cameras to the internet.